This post was most recently updated on November 8th, 2022

-According to Google’s research on ad measurement, there is an increased interest in ad viewability among the advertisers and publishers in the digital advertising industry.
-If an ad isn’t measured as viewable, it cannot impact the campaign performance and improve inventory value.
+According to Google’s research on ad viewability metrics, there is an increased interest in ad viewability among advertisers and publishers in the digital advertising industry.
+As per the viewability definition if an ad isn’t measured as viewable, it cannot impact the campaign performance and improve inventory value.

-Many ad networks consider Viewable impressions as the advertising currency, replacing the served impressions for all campaigns.
+Many ad networks consider what qualifies as a viewable impression as advertising currency, replacing the served impressions for all campaigns.
 This data enables advertisers to identify how many times a creative was seen, making it easier to understand their campaigns’ true impact.
 They’ll know which inventory provides the high or low value and target accordingly to maximize reach.
 Likewise, Publishers would also know their best-performing inventory and be able to formulate their optimization strategies better.

 Google uses Active view technology to determine if your ad is viewable by the users on a website or in an app.
 This technology evaluates ad viewability based on creative measurement to fully comply with MRC Viewable Ad Impression guidelines by using a special DIV inserted during rendering to locate and measure the ad creative within the ad iframe.

-Per IAB and MRC definition, an active view ping is considered if an ad meets the following criteria:
+Per IAB Viewability Standards 2021 and MRC definition, an active view ping is considered if an ad meets the following criteria:

 Active View is integrated into all of Google’s advertising products and measures every impression in real-time whether an ad was viewable.

 Active view metrics are calculated based on the total impressions served.

 All viewability pingbacks can be seen in Chrome Developer Tools.

 Step 1: On the Live page, open Chrome dev tools and filter with the keyword ‘activeview?’ in the Network tab.
 For video active view pingbacks, type ‘viewable_impression’ in the search bar.

 Step 2: After you filter, click on one of the results appearing in Chrome Developer Tools, and you can see more detailed information about it in the right panel.